matiasandina/Webpage/content/post/2017-12-17-list-common-errors.md

 ## Assignments and Feedback

-Chapter 7 and 8 on McKeachie's Teaching tips are quite interesting and develop different lines of thought about assignments.
+Chapters 7 and 8 on McKeachie's Teaching tips are quite interesting and develop different lines of thought about assignments.
 One thing I can relate to is the idea of providing general examples of errors students normally do.
 This procedure comes handy when dealing with essay questions (the ones I like far more than any other).
 The idea is to provide feedback that can be helpful while, at the same time, having a place for students to identify common mistakes and help them internalize good practices while writing.

 I will be developing further this idea, polishing the list and hopefully including it on my future rubrics.